Skip to main content

 Just look at the detail, this is genius, this is the work of a true Master and I love it.
 I don't have the patience, skill or imagination to paint anything like this.
 But, I love, love painting, art in any form, so I do it.

 Imagine being so skilled you knew that given a set of paints, some brushes and canvas and you could do this.
 I would never do anything else.
-I love Art Galleries, I could lose myself in them forever, give me a cheeseboard, some pickle, crackers and maybe some salami and I would happily spend buy life looking at paintings like this.
+I love Art Galleries, I could lose myself in them forever, give me a cheeseboard, some pickle, crackers and maybe some salami and I would happily spend my life looking at paintings like this.
 With visits from family of course.

 So. today is a day for listening to music, splurging paint about and having a wonderful time.
 Yes, the pain is still there, yes the blisters are still there, but, I can either sit in a chair whining about them, or try to distract and ignore them with paint.
 Either way, I shall end the painting session with my ear intact, I don't know any prostitutes called Gabrielle nor anyone who has been bit by a rabid dog.
 Nor am I a troubled genius.